-If you’re reading my first blog, you’re probably a student curious about whether to study an apprenticeship or just generally unsure about your educational future, or a parent who is seeking advice about your child’s educational choices.
+If you’re reading my first blog – firstly let me introduce myself, I am Jasmine – TIEC’s Digital Marketing Apprentice – and you’re probably a student curious about whether to study an apprenticeship, just generally unsure about your educational future, or a parent who is seeking advice about your child’s educational choices.

 I have been an apprentice for 3 months now and at 24 years old I had thought I missed my chance, but I was completely wrong!